Vicinansa/vicinansa.github.io/_pages/about.md

 My research interests are:
  - Control, estimation, and reinforcement learning with limited information
- - Stochastic dynamical systems and their connections to control
+ - Stochastic dynamical systems and their connections to control theory
- - Hybrid systems
+ - Hybrid systems and quantization

 Some applications of these topics that interest me include:
- - Quantized control and estimation
+ - Quantized control, estimation, and learning
  - Fundamental limitations of reinforcement learning algorithms
  - Interplay between optimal stochastic control and learning
  - Control and estimation over communication networks